angular/angular/aio/content/guide/component/component-interaction.md

 <div class="alert is-helpful">

-You might prefer this approach to the property setter when watching multiple, interacting input properties.
+You might prefer this approach to the property setter when watching several, interacting input properties.

 To learn more about the `ngOnChanges()` method, see [Lifecycle Hooks][AioGuideComponentLifecycle].